 Open-vented wetback systems could be used with a low-pressure system, and where a solid fuel stove or wood burner was installed this could also be used for water heating or boosting the water temperature.

 Storage cylinders typically have a life of 30-40 years, so in many 1970s houses a replacement may be necessary if it hasn't already been done.
 Even if the cylinder hasn't reached the end of its life it may have become less efficient, and its thermostat may no longer be working - so replacement may be a good option.

 Other possible issues with hot water cylinders include:

-- temperature set too high – installations during the 1970s were not fitted with a tempering valve to regulate the hot water delivery temperature to 55°C at bath, basin and shower outlets in order to prevent scalding.
+- temperature set too high – installations during the 1970s were not fitted with a tempering valve to regulate the hot water delivery temperature to 50°C at bath, basin and shower outlets to prevent scalding.
 (The maximum temperature of 50°C for water delivered from personal hygiene fixtures in homes was part of the November 2023 amendment to G12/AS1.
 Before the amendment the maximum was 55°C.)

 - lack of earthquake restraints – cylinders should be restrained to prevent them from toppling during an earthquake

 If the low-pressure system is still in use, it may not provide sufficient pressure to run modern bathroom fixtures such as showers controlled with a mixer.

 If renovations are being carried out, consider converting the hot water system to a mains-pressure system.